United States Immigration and Customs Enforcement: Enforcement and Removal Operations (ERO)

+ICE "enforcement and removal operation" in Los Angeles.
+Image provided by the Department of Homeland Security.

-Enforcement and Removal Operations (ERO) primarily deals with the deportation and removal of undocumented immigrants.
+Enforcement and Removal Operations (ERO) primarily deals with the deportation and removal of illegal immigrants.
 It is among the most public and contentious functions of ICE.
-ERO maintains custodial facilities used to detain people who are suspected to be illegally present in the United States and pose a reasonable threat to the safety of residents.
-In interior offices, ERO officers primarily conduct targeted enforcement operations to apprehend immigrants engaged in serious criminal activity.
-At border offices, ERO officers receive and detain undocumented immigrants apprehended by the United States Border Patrol.
+ERO maintains custodial facilities used to detain people who are illegally present in the United States.
+In interior offices, ERO officers primarily conduct targeted enforcement operations to apprehend immigrants.
+At border offices, ERO officers receive and detain illegal immigrants apprehended by the United States Border Patrol.